8 Biggest Snapchat Scams of 2024 and What To Do About Them

 6. Unlocking account scam

 If someone initiates contact to help you unlock your account, don't respond.
-You should be the one contacting Snapchat Support, and rarely would Snapchat Support reach out to you unless they are responding to your initial request.
+You should be the one contacting Snapchat Support, and Snapchat Support rarely would reach out to you unless they were responding to your initial request.
 (And even Snapchat Support won’t ask you for your login information.)
+If your Snapchat account was compromised or you forgot your password, Snapchat help is just a few clicks away.

 A password manager like NordPass is an easy way to enhance your online security.
 Your passwords, profiles, and credit cards are all protected with XChaCha20 encryption.